fredy-sajan/LandingPage/README.md

 # LandingPage

-* This is a project Simple Landning page with HTML and CSS to understand CSS grid layout.
+* This is a project created for Simple Landning page with HTML and CSS to understand CSS grid layout.